SrivarmaBattini/Auto-Aim-Laser-Turret/README.md

 # ROS Based Auto Aim Turret System

-## About the Project
+## About This Project

-This project implements a real-time auto aim turret system using ROS2.
-The system processes live camera input to detect a visual target and automatically adjusts a pan–tilt turret to keep a laser aligned with the target.
-The project focuses on real-time control, modular system design, and ROS-based communication running on embedded hardware.
+This project implements a ROS2-based auto aim turret system that performs real-time target detection and tracking using computer vision.
+The system captures live video from a camera, processes each frame to detect a target, computes the required pan and tilt angles, and controls servo motors to keep a laser aligned with the target.
+The entire system runs on a Raspberry Pi and demonstrates real-time control, modular software design, and hardware integration using ROS2.
+The project is designed using multiple ROS2 nodes, each responsible for a specific task.
+These nodes communicate using ROS2 topics with a publisher–subscriber mechanism.
+Continuous data such as image frames, target coordinates, and control commands are exchanged through topics to support real-time tracking.

+ROS2 Humble plays a central role in this project by providing a stable and real-time capable robotics framework.
+It enables modular node development, efficient inter-node communication, and reliable execution on embedded hardware like the Raspberry Pi.
+ROS2 Humble’s improved DDS-based communication, Python support, and long-term stability make it well-suited for real-time robotics applications such as this auto aim turret system.

+A camera node captures live video using OpenCV and publishes image frames to a ROS2 topic.
+The detection node subscribes to these frames and applies classical image processing techniques such as color conversion, segmentation, and contour detection to identify the target and extract its position.
+The tracking node receives the target coordinates and applies tracking logic to ensure smooth and stable motion while handling target loss.
+The control node converts the computed pan and tilt angles into PWM signals to drive the servo motors and control the laser module.
+A web streaming node publishes annotated video frames, allowing real-time monitoring through a browser without interfering with the control pipeline.

 ---